circled-me/server/README.md

 ## Main features:
-- Fast response times and low CPU usage
+- Fast response times and low CPU and memory usage
 - iOS and Android photo backup (using the circled.me app)
   - Supports either locally mounted disks or
   - S3-compatible Services - this allows different users to use their own S3 bucket on the same server